 The charging station appears to be equipped with a short-range beacon intended to aid during docking.
 While I did not experience a problem, the dock is quite light and could be brushed aside if the vacuum were to approach from a poor angle.
 I would have been more confident if Vanigo had applied a rubber coating to the dock’s bottom.

 The water tank can be easily filled from a tap.
 It comes with a sturdy cloth that attaches by Velcro and two elastic straps.
 This device worked perfectly during my tests.

 The user’s guide proved easy to understand and covered all necessary information.
-Being a technician; however, I would have preferred additional detail.
+Being a technician, however, I would have preferred additional detail.
 I also feel this guide would have benefited if it had been edited by someone whose primary language is English.

 The Vanigo A3 is equipped with 16 sets of sensors.
 These are used to prevent the robot from falling down steps, aid in navigation, and aid in the identification of walls and large obstructions.